tabs-not-spaces/powers-hell-blog/_posts/2022-09-12-authenticate-to-graph-in-azure-functions-with-managed-identites.md

 Thankfully, once I realized what was required - It became easier to focus my search and I [found into a blog post](https://gotoguy.blog/2022/03/15/add-graph-application-permissions-to-managed-identity-using-graph-explorer/) written by [Jan Vidar Elven](https://twitter.com/JanVidarElven) that shows the native Graph calls required to interact with the managed identity AND how to manage the API permissions of the enterprise application!

-So let's use with Jan has figured out to write a solution to add Graph roles to our identity!
+So let's use what Jan has figured out to write a solution to add Graph roles to our identity!

 #### Authentication